12th Forest Governance Forum, Asia Pacific 2021

-- High-level panel on forest governance.
-This session will include keynote speeches and opening remarks about the situation and future of forest governance from prominent experts in the field and senior government officials.
+This session included keynote speeches and opening remarks about the situation and future of forest governance from prominent experts in the field and senior government officials.

-- Regional and global approaches for improving forest governance, biodiversity conservation and climate change.
-This session will provide an update on how forest governance, climate change and biodiversity conservation policy processes are panning out in Asia.
-Presentations will look at the progress so far and some of the challenges being faced including the impact of these policies on changes on the ground.
-Involvement of key stakeholders in these processes will also be covered.
+This session provided an update on how forest governance, climate change and biodiversity conservation policy processes are panning out in Asia.
+Presentations looked at the progress so far and some of the challenges being faced including the impact of these policies on changes on the ground.
+Involvement of key stakeholders in these processes was also covered.